RussOakham/wanderlust-recipes/testing.md

    ```
    </details>

-   While the image is saved to Cloudinary's cloud storage, the new url for the stored image needs to be saved to the add/edit recipe form and saved to the database, so it can be recalled later.
+   While the image is saved to Cloudinary's cloud storage, the new URL for the stored image needs to be saved to the add/edit recipe form and saved to the database, so it can be recalled later.
 This was done using the below scripts;

    <details>
-   <summary>Set form input to uploaded img URL</summary>
+   <summary>Set form input to uploaded image URL</summary>

    ```
    // cloudinary callback.
 Sets image upload input to new URL